 Editing permissions at the website level

-Non-Owner users have no access at all when you first add them to your instance.
-To grant them a specific permission, go to the website settings page and click on the Permissions page/tab
+Non-owner users have no access at all when you first add them to your instance.
+To grant them a specific permission, go to the website settings page and click on the Permissions page/tab.

 Then, select the particular user from the drop-down list and set the desired permission:

-Keep in mind that you need to establish separate permissions for each website.
-This gives you better control over every site so you can determine which area a particular user can access.
-You can easily edit these settings whenever necessary.
+This ensures better control over every site so you can determine which area a particular user is allowed to enter.
+You can edit these settings whenever necessary.

-Report visibility options in Custom Reports
+Report visibility options

 This is pretty simple.
 When creating and naming a new report, choose from two visibility options: